 What is Key Word Signing?

 In Australia, we borrow from the signs of Auslan, the Australian deaf community’s language.
-Key Word Sign may be used with both children and adults.
+Key Word Sign may be used with both children and adults

 The use of signs does not replace spoken words but supports understanding and development of language at any age.
+It is meant to supported by verbal language.

 Key word sign uses a core vocabulary of specifically selected words containing concepts and ideas.

 Each word or concept is matched to a hand sign.
 Signs are used for the words in the message that hold the most important information versus signing every single word.
 For example, if someone said, “Dry your hands” the key words that would be signed would be ‘dry’ and ‘hands’.
+Components of sign language include handshape, orientation, location, movement and expression bring the message to life.

 The 5 principles of Key Word Signing